tinchodias/hiedra/README.md

 ## Install it

 Note this project is already part of Pharo 6, 7 and 8.
-However, if you need to install it anyway, the script to do it is:
+But if you need to install it, the script is:

 ```Smalltalk
 		Metacello new